eaklamanu/eaklamanu.github.io/src/data/about.md

 - Don't be comfortable with not having answers to certain questions: What is the point of life?
 [If you want to give the Bible a chance, read the Book of Ecclesiastes.
 It answers it succinctly]

 #Looking Ahead
 I hope to pursue a career in Control Systems, where I can combine teaching and research to inspire the next generation of engineers.
 My vision is to contribute to the intersection of Control Systems, Robotics, and Human Well-being by advancing knowledge while creating practical solutions.
-For me, engineering is not only about solving equations, but about using those equations to improve lives and shape a better future.
+For me, engineering is not only about solving equations, but further using those equations to improve lives and shape a better future.

 # You may love this like I do